Pragmatic Objects

 Of course, it is.

-But what did we really earn with this move ?
+And what did we really earn with this move ?

 A lot of flexibility.